“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “It was a memory…or fragments of memories,” Rylan tried to explain.
 “But not my memories.”

-And even though the memories lacked continuity, context, and connection with his own narrative of events, the images and experiences were undeniable.
+And even though they lacked continuity, context, and connection with his own experiences, the clarity of the memories was undeniable.
 Rylan knew exactly how to find the Oracle now, as clearly as if he’d done it the day before.
+If only he could get there.

 “Don’t give me that look,” Rylan said.